AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 ---
 title: Transactions Report
-description: Use the Transactions report...
+description: Use the Transactions report to get visibility into transaction authorization rates and transaction trends.
 role: User
 level: Intermediate
 ---